 The village also has a ceremonial stone.
 It’s fenced around with simple bamboo sticks, which we weren’t allowed to touch.
 Supposedly if you touch it a storm might suddenly erupt or bad weather would affect the village.
 I confess, I was curious to see what would happen if I touched it, but I decided not to break any of the rules of Wologai Village.

-Anyways, besides all of the spookiness, there were also several interesting things about Wologai.
+Besides all of the spookiness, there were also several interesting things about Wologai.
 For instance, I really enjoyed interacting with the villagers because they were all so friendly.
 The adults were quite shy, but the kids were very happy to say hi to visitors.
-They also had some pretty hand-made wooden statues and they claimed that the coffee from Wologai was the best in the region.
+They also had some pretty hand-made wooden statues and claimed that the coffee from Wologai was the best in the region.

 If you’re looking for something to do after visiting Kelimutu then you should add the village of Wologai to your travel itinerary.
 It’s a nice place to visit and makes for an interesting diversion for a few hours.
 After visiting the village you can head back to Ende for breakfast before continuing on your journey to your next destination.

 Have you ever been to Wologai?
 What did you think of the village?
 Share your thoughts with other travellers in the comments below.